spearheadsys/sc-portal/README.md

 # Endpoints

-## GET /static/*
+## GET /*

 This is where all the front-end code goes.
-All files will be served as-is as found in that directory.
+All files will be served as-is as found in that directory (by default a symlink to app/dist).
 The default is static/index.html.
 There is no authentication; all files are public.

-## GET /login
+## GET /api/login

 Call this endpoint to begin the login cycle.
 It will redirect you to the SSO login page: an HTTP 302, with a Location header.

-## GET /token

-Upon successful login, the SSO login page will redirect to this endpoint.
-This endpoint will return a 204, along with a X-Auth-Token header that must be saved by the front-end code.
-All subsequent calls should provide this X-Auth-Token header.

-## Other
+## GET/POST/PUT/DELETE/HEAD /api/*

-All other calls will be passed through to cloudapi.
-For these calls to succeed, they MUST provide the X-Auth-Token header that the /token endpoint returns.
+All calls will be passed through to cloudapi.
+For these calls to succeed, they MUST provide an X-Auth-Token header, containing the token returned from SSO.

 # Interaction cycle

-client --- GET /login --------> this server
+client --- GET /api/login --------> this server
        <-- 302 Location #1 ----

 client --- GET <Location #1> --> SSO server
        <separate SSO cycle>
-       <-- 302 Location #2 ----
+       <-- 302 with token query arg

-client --- GET <Location #2> --> this server
-       <-- 204 X-Auth-Token ----

-From now on call this server as if it were a cloudapi server (using [cloudapi paths](https://github.com/joyent/sdc-cloudapi/blob/master/docs/index.md#api-introduction)), always providing the X-Auth-Token.
+From now on call this server as if it were a cloudapi server (using [cloudapi paths](https://github.com/joyent/sdc-cloudapi/blob/master/docs/index.md#api-introduction)), except prefixing any path with "/api".
+Also always provide the X-Auth-Token.

 For example, to retrieve a list of packages:

-client --- GET /my/packages --> this server
+client --- GET /api/my/packages --> this server
        <-- 200 JSON body ------

 The most useful cloudapi endpoints to begin with will be ListPackages,